airbytehq/airbyte/docs/integrations/sources/my-hours.md

 ## Getting started

 **Requirements**

-In order to use the My Hours API you need to provide the credentials to an admin My Hours account.
+ 1. In order to use the My Hours API you need to provide the credentials from My Hours account.
+ 2. POST call to https://api2.myhours.com/api/tokens/login with json body including {"grantType": "password", "email": --email--, "password": --password--, "clientId": "api"}
+ 3. Retrieve the access_token in the response

 ### Performance Considerations (Airbyte Open Source)